thoughtbot/ios-on-rails/book/iOS/map_view_controller.md

 	@end

-Now we want to fill the entirety of the HUMMapViewController's view with a mapView.
-Inside of your viewDidLoad method, instantiate a map view and add it as a subview of the main view.
+Now we want to fill the entirety of the `HUMMapViewController`'s view with a `mapView`.
+Inside of your `-viewDidLoad` method, instantiate a map view and add it as a subview of the main view.

-Remember to set HUMMapView as the delegate of self.mapview so it can respond to delegate messages like mapView:regionDidChangeAnimated:.
+Remember to set `HUMMapView` as the delegate of `self.mapview` so it can respond to delegate messages like `-mapView:regionDidChangeAnimated:`.

 	// HUMMapViewController.m